mabel-dev/opteryx.dev/docs/sql-reference/data-types.md

 All numeric values included in SQL statements and read from datasets are coerced to 64bit floats.

+Hex literals can be provided using `0x` prefix, for example `0xc0ffee` is handled as the integer `12648430`.

 ### IPv4 Network Ranges

 IPv4 Network Range comparisions automatically interpret IP addresses and ranges.